Symmetries and anomalies of Kitaev spin-$S$ models: Identifying symmetry-enforced exotic quantum matter: Abstract

 \section{Abstract}

 We analyze the internal symmetries and their anomalies in the Kitaev spin-$S$ models.
 Importantly, these models have a lattice version of a $\z_2$ 1-form symmetry, denoted by $\z_2^{[1]}$.
 There is also an ordinary 0-form $\z_2^{(x)}\times\z_2^{(y)}\times\z_2^T$ symmetry, where $\z_2^{(x)}\times\z_2^{(y)}$ are $\pi$ spin rotations around two orthogonal axes, and $\z_2^T$ is the time reversal symmetry.
 The anomalies associated with the full $\z_2^{(x)}\times\z_2^{(y)}\times\z_2^T\times\z_2^{[1]}$ symmetry are classified by $\z_2^{17}$.
 We find that for $S\in\z$ the model is anomaly-free, while for $S\in\z+\frac{1}{2}$ there is an anomaly purely associated with the 1-form symmetry, but there is no anomaly purely associated with the ordinary symmetry or mixed anomaly between the 0-form and 1-form symmetries.
-The consequences of these anomalies apply to not only the Kitaev spin-$S$ models, but also any of their perturbed versions, assuming that the perturbations are local and respect the symmetries.
-If these local perturbations are weak, these consequences apply even if the perturbations break the 1-form symmetry.
-A notable consequence is that there must be a deconfined fermionic excitation carrying no fractional quantum number under the $\z_2^{(x)}\times\z_2^{(y)}\times\z_2^T$ symmetry if $S\in\z+\frac{1}{2}$.
+The consequences of these symmetries and anomalies apply to not only the Kitaev spin-$S$ models, but also any of their perturbed versions, assuming that the perturbations are local and respect the symmetries.
+If these local perturbations are weak, generically these consequences still apply even if the perturbations break the 1-form symmetry.
+A notable consequence is that there should generically be a deconfined fermionic excitation carrying no fractional quantum number under the $\z_2^{(x)}\times\z_2^{(y)}\times\z_2^T$ symmetry if $S\in\z+\frac{1}{2}$, which implies symmetry-enforced exotic quantum matter.
+We also discuss the consequences for $S\in\z$.

 MIT-CTP/5638